 Carlos will be remembered as devoted, responsible, strict and a hardworking father, World best granddad, supportive brother and uncle, travel companion, the life of the party, counselor, and babysitter.
 He took great pride in always having or finding an answer for his children’s homework or any other question in life.
 He would never give up until he had it.
 He taught them all, to be responsible, daily living skills; like how to check their cars, change the oil, change tires, build things, do repairs, paint, etc. even to his daughter.
 He wanted his kids to know that they could always come to him with anything and that he would have an answer… and if he didn’t, he would know where to find it.
 He was self-taught in everything; mechanics, plumbing, electricity, gunmanship, construction, and most recently farming.
 He was also an avid reader and learner.

 Carlos will be missed by anyone who knew him, even if it was just briefly or for a long period of time.
 His character, personality, his endless jokes, his quick and creative answers, made him unforgettable.
 We have many fond memories of him that will keep him alive forever.
 Some as simple as Liam telling him two weeks ago for Thanksgivings “Lolo, you look like Santa!”

 Memorial Service for Carlos Enrique Garcia Vazquez will be held at:

 Service will be held Saturday, December 14, 2019 at 11:00 am

 Please plan to leave with A LOT of time... there are activities that will be held in the city on this date as well as an event at church.

 Arrangements by McGan Cremation Service LLC, Inverness, FL.

-To send flowers to Carlos' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carlos Enrique Garcia, please visit our floral store.